 Figure 22 shows that the total spore count weighted across all air sampling locations associated with Bldg.
 2261 decreased from 64,126 spores/m3 before treatment, to 3,067 spores/m3 at 6 months after treatment.
-Over this same time period, the outdoor/background total spore count increased from 590 spores/m3 before treatment, up to 19,000 spores/m3 at 6 months after treatment.
-Simply put, while the outdoor/background total spore count increased 3,120%, the indoor (i.e., treated space) total spore count decreased 95.21%.
+Over this same time period, the outdoor/background total spore count increased from 590 spores/m3 before treatment, to 19,000 spores/m3 at 6 months after treatment.
+Simply put, while the outdoor/background total spore count increased by 3,120%, the indoor (i.e., treated space) total spore count decreased by 95.21%.

 Here's the full case study if you'd like to look into it further:

 However, while the above constitutes our core process, we don't believe it is, nor is there a 'silver bullet' solution for all mould problems.
 An individual's mould treatment plan must reflect the fact that every mould problem is unique and needs a blend of remedial actions to truly resolve the mould problem for good.
 It's for that reason that we undertake an extensive survey of a mould-affected property prior to carrying out any work.
 If, for example, a building has an active water leak or ingress, it's vital that it be corrected before any further work is carried out.